exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 ## 3. Request a translation, retrying at most 2 times

 Implement a premium user method `request(text)`, that _requests_ a translation be added to the _datastore_.
-The request should automaticaly retry if a failure occurs.
+The request should automatically retry if a failure occurs.
 It should perform no more than **3 calls** for the same request (_don't upset the space translators!!!_).

 - If `api.request` does not return an error, resolve with `undefined`
 - If `api.request` returns an error, retry at most two times